When to visit the vet?

 Outlook on current research

 Mucopolysaccharidoses (MPS) are a group of lysosomal storage diseases caused by genetic defects that prevent the breakdown of glycosaminoglycans (GAGs).
 These disorders are rare in dogs, but when they do occur, they lead to an accumulation of GAGs in various tissues, resulting in a variety of clinical symptoms.
-Research into MPS in dogs focuses on better understanding the genetic basis of these diseases and developing potential treatments.
+Research on MPS in dogs focuses on better understanding the genetic basis of these diseases and developing potential treatments.

 Current studies are focused on identifying the specific genes that are affected in dogs with different forms of MPS.
-Advances in genetics have made it possible to develop targeted genetic tests that can help identify carrier dogs in order to prevent the breeding of affected animals.
+Advances in genetics have made it possible to develop targeted genetic tests that can help identify carrier dogs to prevent the breeding of affected animals.
 These tests are particularly important for breeds in which MPS is more common.

 Another area of research is investigating the role of nutrition and supplements in supporting the metabolism of affected dogs.
 By slowing the progression of the disease or alleviating the symptoms, an adapted diet could make a valuable contribution to the quality of life of these animals.